Chapter 36 : The Quidditch Match

 She let her bag drop to the floor and wrapped her arms around his neck.

 When he pulled back, he was grinning.
 “So, is that our first kiss as an official couple?”

 Over the next few days, Rose was glad that she had her shield charm necklace.
 There were several Slytherins who seemed to have made it their mission to jinx her so badly she would be unable to play in the Quidditch match that weekend, and they seemed completely perturbed when the spells bounced off of her.

 She was able to take this in reasonably good humour, since Scorpius didn’t seem to be showing any signs of regretting that he’d forgiven her.
-He also seemed to be taking the retaliation by the Gryffindors with good humour; when he told Rose and Albus about how the Slytherins had emerged from their dormitories to find that their common room had been turned into a swamp on Thursday morning, he had a hard time keeping a straight face.
+He also seemed to be taking the retaliation by the Gryffindors with good humour; when he told Rose and Albus about how the Slytherins had emerged from their dormitories on Thursday morning to find that their common room had been turned into a swamp, he had a hard time keeping a straight face.